froilan-miranda/Design-Patterns-Presentation/README.md

 example files can be found in the examples folder

-example html files are named according to the design pattern it demonstrates e.g. singleton -> singleton.html/singleton.js
+example html files/folders are named according to the design pattern it demonstrates e.g. singleton -> singleton/singleton.html & singleton/singleton.js